 Making the Solvable Unsolvable

-Right now the political scene is just playing out our collective consciousness.
+Right now the political scene is simply playing out our collective consciousness.
 The root problem is that we have a societal problem of rampant anxiety and anger.
 Effective treatments are not being systematically implemented.
-We feel somewhat calmer if someone portrays a sense of power and simplistic solutions, which do not exist.
+We feel somewhat calmer if someone portrays a sense of power and simplistic solutions, which don’t exist.
 That is why it is so easy for politicians to prey on this diffuse anxiety.
 It is predatory in every sense of the word.
-But they are not the problem.
+But they aren’t the problem.
 It is you and it is me.
-We can blindly follow the rhetoric or sort out the real issues.
-It is each individual’s responsibility to look at his or her own anxiety and anger on their lives and society.
+We can blindly follow the societal rhetoric or sort out the real issues.
+It is each individual’s responsibility understand the impact of his or her own anxiety and anger on their lives and society.
 At some point a collective consciousness will evolve to demand and implement thoughtful and effective change.

 When was America Great?